 To me, this gets back to the root of what made the original Pokémon game so good in the first place; that thrill of discovery that subsequent games became in danger of losing because of an over reliance on the established cast and established structure.
-This change also limited the repetition from seeing the same old Pidgey or Zubat constantly popping up in the game’s many caves and tunnels which got old in 1993 let alone 2007!
+This change also limited the repetition from seeing the same old Pidgey or Zubat constantly popping up in the game’s many caves and tunnels.

 What’s more is that each Pokémon now possesses fully animated sprites which comes alongside a new dynamic camera that changes position to highlight certain portions of the battle.
 Aside from simply looking a lot better, this innovation goes a long way to bringing out each Pokémon’s own unique personality and the battles feel more alive as a result.

 Other innovations include healing points dotted around the game map (instead of just in set Pokémon Centres), many game balance changes, plenty of post game content and even a less derivative story that sees an antagonist who begs the perplexing question of “do you think it’s right to keep Pokémon locked up in a ball?”
 For the first time I think, the concept of defeating all of the gym leaders and advancing to the final battle with the Elite Four was much more of a secondary concern to the actual main story.
 It made for a refreshing change of pace, at least for me.